clemens-k/learn-podman/README.md

-# Podman Learning Journey
+# 📚 Podman Learning Journey

 A comprehensive learning repository for mastering Podman container technology, focusing on its foundation, history, and evolution in the container ecosystem.

-## What You'll Learn
+## 💡 What You'll Learn

 This repository currently provides:

 - **Foundation and History**: Complete overview of Podman's origins at Red Hat, evolution from Docker alternative to modern container runtime, and position in the container ecosystem
 - **Technical Timeline**: Detailed timeline of major releases and features from early development to current state
 - **Community and Contributors**: Understanding of the key people and organizations behind Podman
 - **Ecosystem Relationships**: How Podman relates to CRI-O, Buildah, and other container tools

-## Repository Structure
+## 📂 Repository Structure

 - **01-history-and-evolution.md** - Complete foundation document covering Podman's journey
-- **LEARNING_PLAN.md** - [Inernal] Detailed work package structure and implementation tracking
+- **LEARNING_PLAN.md** - [Internal] Detailed work package structure and implementation tracking
 - **QUALITY_GUIDELINES.md** - [Internal] Documentation standards and contributing guidelines

-## Getting Started
+## 🚀 Getting Started

 1. Start with [`01-history-and-evolution.md`](01-history-and-evolution.md) to understand Podman's foundation
 2. Review [`LEARNING_PLAN.md`](LEARNING_PLAN.md) to see the overall learning journey structure
 3. Follow quality guidelines in [`QUALITY_GUIDELINES.md`](QUALITY_GUIDELINES.md) if contributing

-## Quality Standards
+## ✅ Quality Standards

 This repository maintains high quality standards through automated tooling: